MrVisionaryGenius/brainnourishment/README.md

-# Brain Nourishment Landing Page
+# Brain Nourishment Landing Page:

 A comprehensive landing page and assessment platform designed to help users understand and improve their digital wellness habits, specifically focusing on phone addiction and screen time management.